 “Hey D,

 I know that feeling well.
-Sometimes we’re stuck somewhere out of necessity, but for now, find things that can take your mind off of work when you’re not there, a complete separation of work and home life.
-Maybe see if there are classes you can take in another subject that you make like to pursue, remember, having a job and money is great but our happiness and well being is the most important thing we have, take steps to make yourself happy
+Sometimes we’re stuck somewhere out of necessity, but for now, find things that can take your mind off work when you’re not there — a complete separation of work and home life.
+Maybe see if there are classes you can take in another subject that you may like to pursue.
+Remember, having a job and money is great, but our happiness and well-being is the most important thing we have.
+Take steps to make yourself happy.

 – J”

-“I have never been good with jobs, I’m always rebel-rousing and hassling management when people aren’t treated fair, or if things seem needlessly bad I rattle cages.
+“I have never been good with jobs.
+I’m always rabble-rousing and hassling management when people aren’t treated fair, or if things seem needlessly bad I rattle cages.
 As a result, I get fired a lot.
 BUT!
-I’d say that one lesson I have is that you don’t have to stay there, obviously, there are some tricks to moving on, like living situation, pay, etc. But never let any job ever make you feel so down about yourself, you look out a window, look down the street, and you find someplace that won’t make you feel so bad.
+I’d say one lesson I have is that you don’t have to stay there.
+Obviously there are some tricks to moving on, like living situation, pay, etc. But never let any job make you feel so down about yourself.
+You look out a window, look down the street, and you find someplace that won’t make you feel so bad.
 No money is worth that.”

-The third feature in Kind Words is the ability to send some good karma out to the world.
-It’s like those inspirational quotes you see on Instagram pages but being sent out by real people playing this game who don’t have the ulterior motive of followers as those pages do.
-These messages just fly by you as paper planes around the small room your character sits in and you can click on them as they float by to see what they say.
+A third feature in Kind Words is the ability to send some good karma out to the world.
+It’s like those inspirational quotes you see on Instagram pages — but sent by real people playing this game, not chasing followers.
+These messages fly by as paper planes around the small room your character sits in, and you can click on them as they float by to see what they say.

 I opened one and it simply read: